 - Clear analysis and strategies: We look to partner with groups that have a clear analysis of how race and power are operating in a given context at a given moment.
 This analysis informs strategies for increasing impact, fostering trusting relationships with communities and leveraging political will to dismantle harmful systems and policies at the local, state, regional and/or institutional level.

-- Networks, alliances and resources: We look for goal-oriented, flexible relationships among the non-profit, public and private sectors to leverage resources and achieve impact.
-The networks may be formal or informal, short-term or long-term, and structured in a variety of ways.
-The networks should employ multiple social-change strategies or pathways of change that make sense in their places.
+- Networks, alliances and resources: We look to support goal-oriented, values-aligned networks to leverage resources, share strategies and achieve impact in ways that make sense in their places.
+These networks may be formal or informal, short-term or long-term, and structured in a variety of ways.
+We encourage networks that include both grassroots organizations and statewide or institutional partners.

 How Funds May Be Used